What is smart beta?

 What is the difference between market-cap weighting and fundamental weighting?

 Market-capitalization, or market-cap, weighting relies on price to select and weight stocks in a portfolio.
 A company’s market cap is the prevailing price of its stock multiplied by the number of its shares outstanding.
 This traditional approach offers investors some attractive benefits, but it also has some potential flaws.
 As a company’s stock price goes up or the company issues more shares, the portfolio will hold a larger exposure to the company.
 If a stock’s price rises relatively more than the fundamental value of the company, the result can be a portfolio that holds relatively more overvalued stocks than undervalued stocks.
+Investor behavior often creates an increase in price volatility thus driving the gap between price and fundamentals further apart and increasing concentration risk at the sector, country, and/or stock level.

 In contrast, a fundamental weighting approach uses measures of company size—namely, sales, cash flow, dividends, and book value—to sever the link between price (market capitalization) and portfolio weight.
 It then methodically contra-trades when prices deviate from fundamentals, selling when stock prices have rallied and buying when they are out of favor.
+A rebalancing premium is generated from systematically buying low and selling high.

 Why consider smart beta?